Research at the Institute

 - What regional patterns exist in the creation of knowledge and innovation and why are innovative firms concentrated regionally?

-Involved researchers from the institute: Julian Barnikol, Chris Brück, Christoph Friedrich, Lennart Grün, Lukas Häfner, Anne-Sophie Kagel, Matthias Kapa, Louis Knüpling, Ingo Liefner, Kerstin Schäfer, Florian Schneider, Lennart Schott, Rolf Sternberg, Leon Worbs
+Involved researchers from the institute: Julian Barnikol, Steffen Bauerochse, Chris Brück, Christoph Friedrich, Lennart Grün, Lukas Häfner, Anne-Sophie Kagel, Matthias Kapa, Ingo Liefner, Clara Mühlberger, Kerstin Schäfer, Florian Schneider, Lennart Schott, Rolf Sternberg, Leon Worbs